kopernikus-git/akikcoin/README.md

 # Akikcoin Project
-Akikcoin is a self funded project. <b>No Premine, No Presale / ICO</b>.
+Akikcoin is a self-funded project, no presale, no ICO and with ultra low 1% premine..
 It is an open source cryptocurrency, a fork of PIVX that is meant to be an investment instrument through POS / Masternode capabilities and as the payment currency.

 ### Coin Specs
 <table>